Cave of the Crystals

 Cave of the Crystals or Giant Crystal Cave (Cueva de los cristales) is a cave connected to the Naica Mine at a depth of 300 m, in Naica, Chihuahua, Mexico.
 It takes the form of a chamber within the limestone host rock of the mine, and is about 109 m long with a volume of 5000 to 6000 m3.

 The chamber contains giant selenite crystals (gypsum, CaSO4), some of the largest natural crystals ever found.
 The largest is 11.40 m, with a volume of about 5 m3, and an estimated mass of 12 tonnes.
 When not flooded, the cave is extremely hot, with air temperatures reaching up to 58 C with 90 to 99 percent humidity.
-This is comparable to temperature records in Death Valley, but with much wetter air.
+This is comparable to temperature records in Death Valley, but with much wetter air that results in a much higher wet bulb temperature; this prevents cooling via sweating.
 The cave is relatively unexplored because of these factors.
 Without proper protection, people can only endure approximately ten minutes of exposure at a time.

 The cave was discovered in April 2000 by brothers Juan and Pedro Sánchez while drilling in the mine.
 As of October 2015, the mine had reflooded and the cavern filled once more with the water rich in minerals required for the crystals to grow.

 A group of scientists in the Naica Project have been studying these caverns.